Accelerated Resolution Therapy

 Accelerated Resolution Therapy, or ART, was created to help people who have experienced trauma.
 The protocol that is delivered is meant to bring up original traumatic experiences and actually change the way that the information is ultimately stored.

-I can do ART in person with keeping distance of telehealth.
-ART therapy good for trauma and other mental health problems.
+ART therapy is good for trauma and other mental health problems.

 Accelerated Resolution Therapy (ART) takes the best of well known therapies including Gestalt, Cognitive Behavioral, Exposure (imaginal, in-vivo), relaxation techniques, and Brief Psycho-dynamic therapy and combines them with eye movements similar to those we using during the (REM) Rapid Eye Movement phase of sleep.
 ART utilizes a re-scripting process called Voluntary Image Replacement (VIR) to assist clients in replacing negative images with positive ones.